Our Carbondale Workers’ Compensation Attorneys Help All Workers

 - For those filing for total disability and who make less than the statewide weekly average, multiply how much you make each week by 66%.
 Then, multiply this value by the number of weeks you expect to be unable to work.

 - For those filing for total disability and who make more than the statewide weekly average, first begin by looking up the statewide weekly average in the year your injury occurred.
-Then multiply that number to the number of weeks you expect to be unable to work.
+Then multiply that number by the weeks you expect to be unable to work.

-- For those filing for partial disability and who make more than the statewide weekly average, figure out the statewide weekly average in the year your injury occurred.
-Then multiply that number by how much your earning capacity is reduced by your injury.
-Then multiply that number by the number of weeks you are unable to work.
+- For those filing for partial disability who make more than the statewide weekly average, figure out the statewide average in the year your injury occurred.
+Then multiply that number by how much your injury reduces your earning capacity.
+Then multiply that number by the number of weeks you cannot work.

 What Are Common Workplace Accidents in Carbondale?